amrutakulkarni9812/Disaster-Response-Pipeline/README.md

   nltk.wordnet
   nltk.stopwords
 ## Datasets Introduction
 The datasets for this project is provided by Udacity's partners at Figure Eight.
-There are two files, disaster messages and disaster categories
+There are two files, disaster messages and disaster categories.
 ## File Description
 ### Readme
 This file provides high level overview of the work done in project.